Abstrct/structs-bash-bot/README.md

 A horrible Structs bot

 ## Warning
 Expect to need a reboot after using this.
-It's got a messy and carefree attitube to process forking.
+It's got a messy and carefree attitude to process forking.

 ## Requirements
 You'll need `jq` and `structsd`